-- 1. Mastery of 120 Core Competencies through the CfA program - 2.
+- 1. Mastery of 120 Core Competencies through the CFA program - 2.
 Completion of at least 3 Projects from the purple path

-BA in Communications
+BA in Communications or Healthcare Management

-- 1. Satisfactory completion of all requirements for the CfA AA in General Studies degree OR approval to begin the BA program with the 120 Advanced Competencies - 2.
-Mastery of 120 Advanced Competencies through the CfA program
+- 1. Satisfactory completion of all requirements for the CFA AA in General Studies degree OR approval to begin the BA program with the 120 Advanced Competencies - 2.
+Mastery of the 120 Advanced Competencies required by each degree through the CFA program